swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 This proposal suggests adding new options that will allow the behavior of warnings to be controlled based on their diagnostic group.
 - `-Werror <group>` - upgrades warnings in the specified group to errors
-- `-Wsuppress <group>` - disables the emission of warnings in the specified group
 - `-Wwarning <group>` - indicates that warnings in the specified group should remain warnings, even if they were previously suppressed or upgraded to errors

 The `<group>` parameter is a string identifier of the diagnostic group.